calleboketoft/co-quick-start-guides/angular2-module-for-publishing.md

 - mkdir `src/example`
 - create file `src/example/bootstrap.ts`

+NOTE: bootstrapping code is separated from example so that the example code can be used as a component by itself in a separate repo.
 ```javascript
 import { bootstrap } from 'angular2/angular2'
 import { AppCmp } from './app-cmp'